Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 First we will show that the subgroups $\mathcal F_b(A_*^i)$ are in fact subchain complexes.
 An element of $\mathcal F_b(A_j^i)(k)$ can be written as a sum of elements of the form: Moreover, we may assume that $t$ is a product of Lie polynomials (and not a linear combination of products of Lie polynomials).
 By the Leibniz rule (Lemma \ref{LemmaLeibniz}) and our calculations of the differentials in the arc resolution spectral sequence from Lemma \ref{LemmaDifferentialsOnLie}, it follows that the differential is given by a signed sum of terms which remove one $\Lie_2$ factor and then stabilize $v$ by the appropriate Browder operation.
+Note there is no nonzero term involving applying $d_2$ to $v$ since $v$ corresponds to an element of the $-1$st column of the arc resolution spectral sequence.
 Since all of the terms in the sum are in $\mathcal F_b(A_{j-1}^i)(k)$, this establishes that that $\mathcal F_b(A_*^i)$ is a filtration of chain complexes.
-There are two types of terms in the signed sum, the first involves removing an $\Lie_2$ factor from $t$ and the second involve deleting one of the $l_q$'s.
+There are two types of terms in the signed sum, the first involves removing an $\Lie_2$ factor from $t$ and the second involve deleting one of the $l_q$ factors.
 The portion of the sum involving terms of the second type is exactly the boundary map of the chain complex Thus, it suffices to show that the portion of the sum involving terms of the first type are in $\mathcal F_{b-1}(A_{j-1}^i)(k)$, and hence zero in the quotient.
-This follows from the fact that if you remove an $\Lie_2$ factor from $t$, the resulting Lie polynomial with be two letters shorter and hence in $\Top_{2b-2}$.
+But removing an $\Lie_2$ factor from $t$ yields a Lie polynomial that is two letters shorter and hence in $\Top_{2b-2}$.
 A similar argument works for $B_*^i$. \end{proof}

 The following result shows that vanishing on the $E^3$-page of the arc resolution spectral sequence implies secondary representation stability.

 \begin{proposition} There are isomorphisms of FB-modules: